 Here are some of the key topics discussed and findings.
 You can also watch the full 1 hour video discussion for more details.
-Stay tuned for challenges and apps to be developed in our February hackathon as part of the Race for Resilience initiative.
+This activity was in preparation for the Race for Resilience hackathon and initiative.

 The need to validate and monitor official and government issued information

 - Often there is a lot of discussion about validating non-official information, independent reports and crowdsource data.
 But during the discussion, an unexpected issue surfaced: government issued data or coming from public sources can be distorted or skewed according to the interests of public institutions, political parties or organizations.

 - This is supported by general distrust in government and official information released regarding radiation levels and the state of the nuclear plants in Fukushima, Japan; the number of deaths in the "Mesopotamia" disaster in the Dominican Republic, the high number of casualties (largely unsupported by factual data) in the 2010 Haitian earthquake, etc.